Primates of the Area de Conservacion Regional Comunal Tamshiyacu Tahuayo

 We have the Poeppig´s Woolly Monkey in the reserve.
 Woolly Monkeys are often viewed on hikes to Lake Yarina (from the Research Center) and in the terra firme forest behind the Research Center.

 Owl monkeys or night monkeys are the world’s only nocturnal monkey.
 It is not known how many species of owl monkeys live in the ACRCTT.
-We know that we have Aotus nancymae, possibly Aotus nigriceps and maybe even a third species.
+We know that we have _Aotus nancymae_, _Aotus vociferans_ possibly _Aotus nigriceps_ and maybe even a fourth species.
 These very attractive monkeys are sometimes seen sleeping in tree cavities close to the main lodge and often pose in late afternoon for photos.

 The Black Spider Monkey is known to live in the interior of the ACRCTT.
 We do not typically see them near either lodge.